-- 4. For variances requested during construction, the DRC shall hear the request as soon as possible, prior to the installation/execution of the variance as if it were requested at Preliminary Plan Review. - 5.
-Criteria for Approval: In granting a variance, the DRC shall find all of the following: - There are special circumstances or conditions with respect to the land, topography, natural features, vegetation or other matters on the subject lot or for the subject project which would render strict compliance with these Guidelines and/or the Declaration of Protective Covenants impracticable if not impossible; - b.
+- b.
 That such special circumstances or conditions are unique to the particular use for which the Owner requests a variance, and does not generally apply to all uses; - c.
 That such special circumstances or conditions were not created by the Owner; - d.
 That the granting of the variance is in general harmony with the purpose of these Guidelines and the Declaration of Protective Covenants, and will not be materially detrimental to the Owner's neighbors living in the general vicinity of the project, or to the subdivision as a whole; and - e.
 That the variance does not depart from these Guidelines and/or Declaration of Protective Covenants any more than necessary. - 6.
 All variance requests are made on a case-by-case basis.
-The DRC shall forward the variance application to the Association's Board of Directors, which shall also carefully consider the variance application.
-Any variance granted by the DRC shall not set any precedent for any future decisions.

-M. Small Project Performance Deposit: Small projects with a budget of less than \$20,000, including but not limited to fences, stone and retaining walls, parking areas, driveways, outside hot tubs, sheds (depending on the size), ponds, hard landscaping, patios, decks (depending on the size), enclosures, solar panels, pet runs, and changes in exterior color or shape may not be required to go through the two tiered review process.
+The DRC, in its discretion, shall forward the variance application to the Association's Board of Directors, which shall also carefully consider the variance application.
+Any variance granted by the DRC or the Board of Directors shall not set any precedent for any future decisions. - J. Small Project Performance Deposit: Small projects with a budget of less than \$20,000, including but not limited to fences, stone and retaining walls, parking areas, driveways, outside hot tubs, sheds less than 120 square feet, ponds, hard landscaping, other landscaping, patios, decks (depending on the size), enclosures, solar panels, pet runs, and changes in exterior color or shape may not be required to go through the two-tiered review process.
 An Owner engaging in a small project shall notify the DRC in writing for a determination of the extent of the review.
 A Review Fee may be required in a lesser amount as the Review Fee for a residence or larger structure.
-A Performance Deposit in the amount of \$1000.00 will be required for small projects.
+A Performance Deposit in the amount of \$1000.00 may be required for small projects.

-- III.
-SITE DEVELOPMENT - A. General Site Development Standards
+III.
+SITE DEVELOPMENT

+A. General Site Development Standards

 Each building site has its own specific qualities and characteristics.
 Each site plan shall be carefully reviewed by the DRC to determine, among other things, whether existing features are respected, integrated when possible, and sensibly utilized.
 Plans should minimize disturbance of existing terrain to the greatest extent possible, and observe and respect natural drainage patterns, if possible, with the understanding that drainage patterns should flow away from a structure.
-The arrangement of all functions, uses and improvements of the site should reflect the natural strengths and limitations thereof, while taking into account the natural characteristics of the adjacent lots.
+The arrangement of all functions, uses and improvements of the site should reflect the natural strengths and limitations thereof while taking into account the natural characteristics of the adjacent lots.
 The structures and elements of the site design should be integrated into a unified whole, except in those situations where separation is warranted.
 Taking into consideration the basic character of the site and the nature of the proposed uses, the development should be visually harmonious with the landscape and adjacent properties.